tonethar/IGME-230-GDD-2017-Fall/notes/HW-chibi-matching.md

 # Chibi Matching Game

+## I. Overview
-## I. This is currently a demo (all done for you), not a homework assignment.
+This is a demo (all done for you), NOT a homework assignment.
 You can download the complete files here:

 [HW-chibi-matching-done.zip](_files/HW-chibi-matching-done.zip)